Health Care Surveys

 The official version of these rules is available through LexisNexis, which provides free online public access to the New Jersey Administrative Code and the New Jersey Register.
-To access the Body Art Procedures rules, select New Jersey Administrative Code, then Title 8 (Health and Senior Services), then Chapter 27.
+To access the Body Art Procedures rules, select New Jersey Administrative Code, then Title 8 (Health), then Chapter 27.

 - Body Art Forms (for use by Local Health Department Officials only)

 Forms for injury/infection reporting and permanent/temporary body art establishment applications.

 - Tattoos and Permanent Makeup (from the U.S. Food and Drug Administration)

 Tanning facilities must register annually with the NJDOH Public Health Sanitation and Safety Program.
 Inspections of tanning facilities are conducted by local departments of health.

 Tanning Facilities Rule [pdf 68k]: This rule establishes minimum safety and sanitation standards for the operation of tanning facilities in order to protect the health and safety of consumers who patronize tanning facilities.